apache/opendal/examples/rust/00-setup/README.md

 # Chapter-00: Set up Your First Rust Project

 Welcome to our first chapter.
-In this example we will set up our first rust project with OpenDAL.
+In this example we will set up our first Rust project with OpenDAL.

 ## Install Rust

 First of all, we need to install Rust.
 Refer [here](../../../CONTRIBUTING.md#bring-your-own-toolbox) to figure it out.

-After rust has been installed, we will have the following components:
+After Rust has been installed, we will have the following components:

 - `rustup`: [rustup](https://rust-lang.github.io/rustup/) is a command-line toolchain manager for the Rust programming language.
 It allows you to easily install, manage, and update different versions of the Rust compiler and associated tools on your system.
 - `cargo`: [cargo](https://doc.rust-lang.org/cargo/index.html) is the package manager and build system for the Rust programming language.
 It is designed to make it easy to develop, build, and manage Rust projects.